www.viniciocoletti.it > IK0WRB

 IK0WRB - Vinicio Coletti

-After doing a lot of BCL and SWL from mid eighties, I obtained a temporary and limited amateur license at the beginning of 1993.
+After doing a lot of BCL and SWL from mid eighties, I obtained a first license at the beginning of 1993.

 Immediately after I passed also the CW examination and obtained a full licence at the end of November 1993.
 A few days after I bought a Kenwood TS-45OS-AT and began transmitting on the HF bands.
 This radio was used until April 2013 and has been displaced then to a secondary location.
-It is still in use during summer months.
+After using it for years, during summer months, now it will need a repair.

-Over the years I experimented mainly building wire antennas (never bought a single antenna, for fixed HF work, nor a beam), good enough to let me get the WAC Phone and several DXCC awards (mixed, phone, cw, digital, 5band and 7 HF bands, so far).
+Over the years I experimented mainly building wire antennas (never bought a single antenna, for fixed HF work, nor a beam), good enough to let me get the WAC Phone and several DXCC awards (mixed, phone, cw, digital, 7 HF bands, 5band award (now 7) and challenge).
+I got also the WAC, WAZ and WAS awards, all in mixed mode.

-I also like very much the digital modes: when I got the limited license the first QSO was on 2m band, in packet mode (with a portable, a wire dipole on the balcony and an AEA tnc).
-I am currently active mainly in FT8, but also in RTTY, PSK31, JT65A and many other digital modes, if I meet someone using them...
+I also like very much the digital modes: when I got the limited license the first QSO was on 2m band, in packet mode (with a portable, a wire dipole on the balcony and an AEA TNC).
+I am currently active mainly in FT8 and FT4, but also, rarely, in RTTY, PSK31, JT65A and many other "old" digital modes, if I meet someone using them...

 About CW, I used it carefully for some years, but I was never so fast, no more that about 20 wpm.
-Currently I am out of exercise and in contests or dx sometimes I use some software to help me decode the faster cw, although I always transmit with by Bencher paddle.
+Currently I am out of exercise, but it is not so difficult to contact the DX stations, where you need to simply decode your call and transmit very few data.
+I always transmit with by Bencher paddle and in the TS-450 age I used a PIC-based keyer designed and built by myself.

 Current setup for HF is: Kenwood TS-590S, SPE Expert 1.3K FA, an OCFD about 40 m long and an inverted L for the 160 m band, which is set too low to work well for dx.

-For 2m and 70cm bands I have no antenna at the moment, but the OCFD resonates well enough to use local repeaters.
+For 2m and 70cm bands I have a vertical antenna at the moment, used with an Icom 7100.